runabol/tork/README.md

 ```

 ## Special queues

+- `jobs` - incoming jobs land in this queue prior to being scheduled for processing by the Coordinator.

 - `pending` - incoming tasks land in this queue prior to being scheduled for processing by the Coordinator.